Safe Delivery of Goods

 If you’re planning to move abroad, you may be wondering ’How Do I Ship Furniture Overseas?’
 Unlike smaller items that can be packed into boxes, when shipping furniture overseas, care must be taken to ensure that each individual item has been carefully packed and suitably protected to minimise damage whilst inside a shipping container.

 Smaller furniture items like chairs, bedside cabinets, or bookcases should be thoroughly wrapped with moving blankets which are then stretch wrapped to reduce chances of damage or rubbing.

 Before wrapping the drawers can be filled with small items to reduce shipping costs which are based on the volume of the total shipment.
 Utilising all available spaces will greatly reduce the costs of shipping furniture overseas.

 Shipping sofas or armchairs?
-Each item is first wrapped with craft paper and then large bubble wrap is used to provide further protection.
-No heavy items should be placed in the seating areas in order to avoid indention of leather or material.
+Each item is first wrapped with craft paper and then a large bubble wrap is used to provide further protection.
+No heavy items should be placed in the seating areas in order to avoid the indention of leather or material.

 Dismantling.
 Professional movers can often dismantle large items of furniture like wardrobes or dining tables.
 Each piece is then carefully wrapped before shipping.

 This further reduces the furniture shipping costs by reducing the overall size of the shipment.

 You can always keep up to date with the recent changes in the shipping industry right here

 For furniture and antiques, it’s even more important to organise a safe delivery.
 After all, these are high-value items, and if a product gets damaged along the way then the customer will refuse to take it, and you’ll be left shouldering the cost.
 The good news is that organising a safe delivery doesn’t have to be difficult.
 Here’s how to go about it.